ooni/ooni.org/content/install/lepidopter.md

 In some cases network routers use the `.lan` or `.home` domain for all devices connected in LAN.

-You may be able to access ooniprobe's web interface under the following URLs:
+You may be able to access OONI Probe's web interface under the following URLs:

 * [http://lepidopter.local](http://lepidopter.local)
 * [http://lepidopter.lan](http://lepidopter.lan)
 * [http://lepidopter.home](http://lepidopter.home)
 * [http://lepidopter](http://lepidopter)

-If you are unable to access ooniprobe's web interface in any of the URLs above you should try to locate the Lepidopter's IP address in your network.
+If you are unable to access OONI Probe's web interface in any of the URLs above you should try to locate the Lepidopter's IP address in your network.

 ### Find Lepidopter's IP address